Custom Home Design

 Kernel Engineering Canada Inc. holds a Certificate of Authorization from Professional Engineers Ontario, the practice authorization required to offer engineering services in the province.
 The firm also carries professional liability insurance and commercial general liability insurance at the levels required for site attendance and inspections.

-The practice is based in Mississauga and the majority of projects sit inside the Greater Toronto Area.
+The firm is based in Mississauga and the majority of projects sit inside the Greater Toronto Area.
 Projects elsewhere in Ontario are accepted case-by-case.
 Send the property address and a description of the scope, and we will confirm whether travel and the project make sense to take on within your timeline.

 Yes.
 Most home inspection reports list structural items as “consult a Professional Engineer.”
 We attend the property, review the item, and write either a short letter confirming there is nothing to worry about or a written report with a repair scope.
 The output is meant to be used directly in the buyer-side or seller-side conversation, and it is usually turned around inside a week.